Mx772/snodeAlert/README.md

 ```bash
 docker compose up
 ```

+### Publishing the image (GitHub Container Registry)

+This repo includes a GitHub Actions workflow that builds and pushes the Docker image to GHCR:

+- Pushes to `main` publish the `latest` tag
+- Tags like `v1.2.3` publish a matching `v1.2.3` tag

 ### Environment variable overrides

 The app loads `.env` (if present) and uses environment variables for all configuration: